OliviliK/EV3-Classroom/README.md

 # EV3-Classroom
 This is a new tool from LEGO Education to program the EV3 Mindstorms robot (31313 and 45544).
 It replaces the LabVIEW tool that has been used since the release of EV3.
-The EV3 Classroom is based on the MIT scratch design.
+The EV3 Classroom is based on the MIT Scratch design.
 Its functionality is similar with the LEGO SPIKE Prime (45678) and LEGO Robot Inventor (51515) tools.

 ## Amazing Maze
 This repository is for the training material used in WVPL 2022 Amazing Maze season.